guardian/amigo/roles/cdk-base/README.md

 CDK base config
 ===============

+**WARNING: this role is experimental and not recommended for Production use yet.**

 This role includes boot tasks that the Guardian's EC2 CDK patterns and best practices rely on.